Heirloom Tomato Tart

 The most important part of this recipe is to salt and drain the tomatoes.
 Tomatoes are basically water balloons and if you just slice them and stick them in the tart the filling will end up very watery.

 So slice the tomatoes and line a colander with them.
 Then salt them with a sprinkle of kosher salt and let them rest for about 10-15 minutes.
 That will pull out a bunch of water.

 When you’re ready to make the tart, roll your dough out into about a 14-inch round.
 It doesn’t have to be perfect.
 It’s kind of a freeform tart situation, after all.

 Then drizzle the dough with olive oil and spread it with ricotta cheese.
 Leave about a 2 inch border around the edges so you can fold the dough over later.

 Then add some slivered garlic to the cheese and top everything with tomatoes!

-Carefully fold the dough edges over the top and sprinkle it with a little salt and pepper.
+Carefully fold the dough edges over the top and sprinkle it with a little salt and black pepper.

 This guy is ready for the oven!